 In an embarrassing twist, the business that refused to serve Jerome is situated next door to the Federal Minister for Indigenous Affairs (Nigel Scullion’s) office.
 The business is located just outside the entrance to Darwin’s airport in the suburb of Jingili.

 We will keep you updated with any responses from the business, the Minister for Indigenous affairs and the media over the following days.

 Welcome to Country is an independent Indigenous news/media website.
 We write stories that the mainstream media often ignore.
-We are often the first to report on news stories like this.
-To help support our work, you can make a donation here.
+We are often the first and sometimes the only outlet to report on news stories like this.